Robbie Rist: Voice-over work

 As an adult, Rist has worked as a voice actor, such as in the Teenage Mutant Ninja Turtles film series (as the voice of Michaelangelo); from 1984 to 1986, he starred in the Saturday morning cartoon Kidd Video, playing the character Whiz both in live-action music videos and animated sequences.
 He was the voice of Star, a mauve-and-cream Siberian Husky, in the animated 1995 Universal Studios film Balto, and to date, this is his first and only role in a full-length animated film.
 He was also the voice of Aaron in the PC game Star Warped.
-An episode of Batman: The Animated Series titled "Baby Doll" contained a character called Cousin Spunky that was intended to boost sagging ratings of the fictional Baby Doll sitcom, a clear reference to Cousin Oliver (Rist lent his voice to the episode, but did not play Cousin Spunky; his character was an adult).
+An episode of Batman: The Animated Series titled "Baby Doll" contained a character called Cousin Spunky that was intended to boost sagging ratings of the fictional sitcom Love That Baby, a clear reference to Cousin Oliver (Rist lent his voice to the episode, but did not play Cousin Spunky; his character was an adult).

 Rist also voices characters Choji Akimichi from Naruto, and Bud Bison from Mega Man Star Force.

 Rist was the voice of Stuffy, Doc's overly proud stuffed dragon, in Disney Junior's hit animated series Doc McStuffins.

 In 2009, he voiced Griffin in Terminator Salvation.
 He also provided additional voices in Final Fantasy XIII, as well as reprising his role as Michelangelo in a fan-made movie about Casey Jones.

 Rist voiced the reincarnation of Mondo Gecko in TMNT 2012.

-In 2014 he appeared as the voice of an alien in the James Rolfe film Angry Video Game Nerd: The Movie.
+In 2014, he appeared as the voice of an alien in the James Rolfe film Angry Video Game Nerd: The Movie.

 Music

-Rist is also a musician and producer.
-He has performed as the lead singer, guitarist, bassist and/or drummer for several Los Angeles rock bands, including Wonderboy, The Andersons, Cockeyed Ghost, Nice Guy Eddie, and Steve Barton and the Oblivion Click.
+Rist is also a musician and producer; he sings, plays guitar, bass guitar and drums.
+Rist has worked with many Los Angeles rock bands, including Wonderboy, The Andersons, Cockeyed Ghost, Nice Guy Eddie, and Steve Barton and the Oblivion Click.
 The list of west coast pop bands Rist has performed with numbers in the hundreds.
 He divides his time between film and music production, performing with Los Angeles alt-country band KingsizeMaybe and rock band Jeff Caudill & The Goodtimes Band (with Jeff Caudill of Orange County punk band Gameface and Michael "Popeye" Vogelsang of Orange County punk band Farside).
 Rist has also produced a number of records for bands, including Suzy & Los Quattro, Backline, Ginger Britt and the Mighty, Jeff Caudill, Steve Barton and the Oblivion Click, Nice Guy Eddie, Kingsizemaybe and The Mockers.
 Rist produced the album Automatic Toaster for The Rubinoos and played drums on that album.
 He currently is the drummer for the rock formation Your Favorite Trainwreck.